aryan-bhardwaj/598APE-HW1/README.md

 ```bash
 hyperfine "./main.exe -i inputs/pianoroom.ray --ppm -o output/pianoroom.ppm -H 500 -W 500"
 ```
 and you can do the same with the remaining scenes.
+For Globe, Sphere, and Elephant, we ran our benchmarks with a 1-frame output (as in, we set the output frame flag to 1).

 ## Important Commit Hashs
 The following list of commit hashes represent snapshots of our fundamental/major optimizations.